Get the right experience for you. Please select your location and investor type.

 In our experience sustainability issues are often parked in the race for growth, hence we prefer the marathon runners to the sprinters.

-Our approach to a company’s financial situation is conservative.
-This is not to say that we don’t invest in strongly growing businesses, but rather that we like businesses that can also weather the storms when they come.
+Our approach to a company’s financial situation means that we don't take excessive risks.
+This doesn't mean that we don’t invest in strongly growing businesses, but we prefer businesses that can also weather the storms when they come.
 They should have strong, resilient cash flows and savings.

-We want companies that have stood the test of time, so we delve into their performance over a number of economic cycles to build a full picture.
-How did they fare in a period without growth or during an economic downturn?
-We’d never be content to make a decision on the current state of profitability alone.
+We want companies that have stood the test of time, so we delve into their performance over several years to build a complete picture.
+How did they fare during periods of no growth or economic downturns?
+We never base our decisions solely on current profits.

-The ability to grow cash flows over the long term is important but we prefer predictable to simply rapid growth, particularly as we appreciate the power of compounding (i.e. the ability to earn interest on interest, or returns on returns) and the benefits for investors’ over the long term.
-In our experience sustainability issues are often parked in the race for growth, hence we prefer the marathon runners to the sprinters.
+While the ability to grow over the long term is important, we prefer predictable growth to rapid growth.
+We understand the long-term power of compounding (i.e. the ability to earn interest on interest, or returns on returns) and its benefits for investors.
+In our experience, sustainability issues can often be overlooked in the pursuit of rapid growth, so we prefer companies that can grow steadily over time rather than those that expand too quickly.

-We also assess the quality of accounting and the financial statements themselves, as we’re only too aware these can be manipulated.
-We investigate everything from the reputation of the audit firm to unusual changes in financial year ends and aggressive accounting policies.
-Are they spending a lot of time trying to avoid tax?
-We’ve uncovered many a corner-cutting risk-taker in this way.
+We also assess the quality of accounting and the financial statements themselves - because these can be manipulated.
+We investigate everything from the reputation of the audit firm to unusual changes in financial dates and aggressive accounting policies.
+Are they spending a lot of effort avoiding taxes?
+We have uncovered many risk-takers cutting corners in this way.

 Companies that meet our criteria are included in our focus list.
 There are usually around 300 companies on this list and it’s evolving all the time as we refine our views on companies and build our belief in the companies on our list.